Nikhar-savaliya/dotfiles/Readme.md

-# 💠 DotFiles
+# DotFiles

-🎴 _Just to know,_

 - I am using windows with WSL
-- For code, I use VSCode with vim keybindings
+- For code I use Neovim with WSL.
-- Config files for Obsidian, Alacritty, tmux, neovim, VSCode, etc.

 ## My VScode Vim

-make sure you have these extensions installed
+if you are copying entire settings.json; make sure you have these extensions installed.

 1. Vim
 2. Tabler Product Icons